achintamiri/dagster/README.md

 ## Installation Instructions
 1.Clone the master branch  onto your computer.

 2.Install Python (3.6->) and JuliaPy(In Julia REPL and Pycall.
-For more instructions Refer :
+For Julia installaition instructions Refer :

 [JuliaPy](https://github.com/JuliaPy/pyjulia)